-Sunday Liturgy: 9 p.m. may not be the most familiar time to gather for the Eucharist on a Sunday, but it works well here on campus as students return from weekend travels.
+Sunday Liturgy: 7:30 p.m. each Sunday in St. Dominic Chapel.
 All are welcome, regardless of faith or denomination, so invite your friends and share a rich treasure with them.
-Mass is usually conducted in St. Dominic Chapel.

 There are two Catholic churches very close to campus.
 St. Joseph Catholic Church is a half mile away and St. Mary’s Catholic Church within a mile.
 Whatever your denomination, contact the Lenawee Churches web link for times, locations and phone number contacts.
 Campus ministers will gladly assist you in making contact and even in getting help with transportation if you need it.